Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Part of the hugely successful and popular Climbing Depot family, The Climbing Depot Birmingham is one of the newest venues on our list.
 Currently the biggest bouldering gym in the midlands, and the second largest in the UK, the Climbing Depot is already a nationally recognised powerhouse.

 The venue is, therefore, large enough to cater for climbers of all abilities, with weekly re-sets, coaching courses, yoga nights, and kids’ clubs ensuring there is something for everyone.
 With over 250 climbs at any one time, and 10 circuits graded V0 to V11+, the venue also promises the widest range of holds of any wall in the UK, in addition to dedicated training areas, a well-stocked shop, and a café for relaxing.
-If you’re looking for a venue to really immerse yourself in this increasingly popular sport, there aren’t many better places than The Climbing Depot.
+If you’re looking for a venue to really immerse yourself in this increasingly popular sport, there aren’t many better bouldering walls than The Climbing Depot.

 “The Climbing Depot – Birmingham is one of the newest centres in the UK, and no expense has been spared in providing the absolute best in indoor climbing experiences.
 From the cafe to the climbing area – there is a high quality finish throughout.
 Building on 10 years of prior experience – with climbing centres in Leeds, Nottingham, and Manchester – The Climbing Depot provides tailored sessions and general entry for every standard and age of climber – from complete beginner to National Team member, and from toddlers to OAPs!